Tausand-dev/TempicoSoftware/README.md

 latexmk --version
 ```

-Then, inside the `docs` folder, we execute the following command:
+Then, inside the `docs/developer` folder, we execute the following command:

 ```
 .\make.bat latexpdf